Komanawa/komanawa-gw-detect-power/README.rst

 Options to assess the significance of the noisy receptor time series
 --------------------------------------------------------------------------

+These are listed in the order of increasing computational cost.

 * Linear regression from the first point to the last point (detection is a significant slope in the expected direction)
 * Linear regression from the [max|min] point to the last point (detection is a significant slope in the expected direction)
 * Mann-Kendall test from the first point to the last point (requires kendall_stats optional dependency) (detection is a significant slope in the expected direction)